il-hubspot/content-5/readme.md

 ![HubSpot](https://cdn2.hubspot.net/hubfs/327485/HubSpot%20Wordmark%20-%20Full%20Color.png "HubSpot")
-## Form 2
+## Content 5

-This form lets you adds a basic minimalistic form with button.
-The form allows you to set background color, font color and action after pressing the button.
-Including redirecting and displaying a message.
+This Content module show a header text with images and background.
+The module allows you to customize the colors of text and add images for background and logo/header.

-### Form 2 module demo can be visited here:
+### Content 5 module demo can be visited here:

-w.inboundlabs.co/feat6-form2
+w.inboundlabs.co/action6-content5-demo

-### Form 2 module is FREE and is part of the Startup Framework FREE and PAID packages:
+### Content 5 module is FREE and is part of the Startup Framework FREE and PAID packages:

 https://marketplace.hubspot.com/products/inboundlabs/startup-framework-marketplace